cheersanimesh/open_innovation-CommWDeaf/README.md

  *We also address the problem of localised sign languages by providing flexibity to the dictionary of our sign languages..*

  We propose to capture the gestures through a camera and translate it to text and further to speech using cognitive solutions..
-Further we record the voice of a normal person and translate it to text, which would enable the deaf person to *listen to a normal person* ..
-Thus we establish a two way between the deaf and the normal person..
+Further we record the voice of a normal person and translate it to text, which would enable the deaf person to **listen to a normal person** .. *Thus we establish a two way communication between the deaf and the normal person*..

  We deploy this application on a Web browser